 USF's annual research expenditures continue to climb, a key indicator of our booming research productivity.
-Annual research expenditures now total \$448.6 million - up from \$145.4 million 15 years ago.
-This productivity is further evidenced by the USF System's impressive record in registering patents.
-The university has ranked among the top 15 universities worldwide for the past 5 years in patenting new inventions - now ranked 13th in the world for U.S. utility patents and10th nationally, with 104 patents registered for 2014.
-There are now nearly 60 products on the market that were developed at USF, as well as 12 USF technologies currently in human clinical trials.
+Annual research expenditures now total more than \$440 million - up from just over \$170 million 15 years ago.

+This productivity is further evidenced by USF's impressive record in registering patents.
+USF has ranked among the top 15 universities worldwide for the past five years in patenting new inventions - now ranked 12th in the world for U.S. utility patents and 10th nationally (13th among universities worldwide), with 104 patents registered for 2014.
+There are now nearly 60 products on the market that were developed at USF, as well as nine new therapeutic drugs currently in Phase II clinical trials.

 The real-world application of our discoveries and technologies shows us how our intellectual power can spark new opportunities.
 One especially exciting venture has been The Florida Center for Cybersecurity - known as FC2 - which was created just two years ago by the Florida Legislature and Gov. Rick Scott.
 FC2 this year earned a National Center of Academic Excellence designation from the National Security Agency and Department of Homeland Security.
-FC2 has forged partnerships with leading national institutions such as J.P.
-Morgan Chase, which recently provided a \$300,000 grant to fast-track the training of newly retired military personnel as cybersecurity professionals.
+And FC2 has forged partnerships with leading national institutions such as J.P.
+Morgan Chase, which recently provided a \$300,000 dollar grant to fast-track the training of newly retired military personnel as cybersecurity professionals.